CRRC AMERICAN NATIONAL Standards Development

 What is ANSI?

-The American National Standards Institute (ANSI) is a distinguished non-profit organization that coordinates the development of voluntary consensus standards through its Essential Requirements, which require the process for standards development to be fair, open, and balanced.
+The American National Standards Institute (ANSI) is a distinguished non-profit organization that coordinates the development of voluntary consensus standards in accordance with the ANSI Essential Requirements, which requires the process for standards development to be fair, open, and balanced.

-The CRRC updates ANSI/CRRC S100 approximately every three years.
-The primary reason for updating the standard is to incorporate changes made to the CRRC's Product Rating Program that are related to radiative properties measurement, including new test methods and practices adopted by the CRRC since the last update of ANSI/CRRC S100.
+The CRRC updates the ANSI/CRRC S100 standard approximately every three years.
+The primary reason for updating the standard is to incorporate changes made to the CRRC's Product Rating Program that are related to radiative properties measurement, including new test methods and practices adopted by the CRRC since the last update of the ANSI/CRRC S100 standard.